for Saint-Gobain Weber, Milton Keynes

 Each warehouse design consisted of 3 x 100 kw high-efficiency, fully modulating warm air heaters with integral destratification systems and 4 x heavy-duty destratification fans.
 The design was created to deliver an even spread of heat.
 Destratification is strongly recommended for large open-plan buildings with high apex ceilings and prevents heat loss from above by recovering excess heat gathered beneath the ceiling and returning it to the lower level.

-Detailed risk assessments and method statements were forwarded to our client for sign off, complete with liability insurance, Gas Safe, electrical and working at height certification for the team of installation engineers working on site.
+A carefully designed destratification system, working in conjunction with a warm air heating solution, can significantly reduce energy bills by up to 20% and comes highly recommended by the Carbon Trust.
+A detailed risk assessment and method statements were forwarded to Weber for sign-off, complete with liability insurance, Gas Safe, electrical and working at height certification for the team of installation engineers working on site.

-To complete each of the project’s electronic copies of Gas Safe and NICEIC certification and user guides for the heaters and fans were forwarded to the client to retain on file.
+As part of the project, OKEL’s installation engineers decommissioned and removed the old floor-mounted Powrmatic oil-fired heaters to create more space for the customer on the ground.
+To complete the project, electronic copies of Gas Safe and NICEIC certification and user guides for the heaters and fans were forwarded to the client to retain on file.

 “Thanks to all the guys who worked on site, no safety issues and the guys were really responsive to our requests, particularly around safety”